2bibliotheques/2bibliotheques.github.io/index.md

 ## Acknowledgements

 I am indebted to Chad Baldwin for his [Github weblog template](https://chadbaldwin.net/resume.html).
-It has provided me with a remarkable degree of autonomy and simplicity in putting this content online.
+It has provided me with a remarkable degree of ease and autonomy in putting this content online.

 All other content included in this web site is to be properly cited.
 I provide links any external resources referenced and the appropriate licence to content, when applicable.
 If my visitor finds any citation error or any further opportunity to provide a reference, I once again ask that he sends me an email.
 Thank you for visiting “Morning Along the Footpath”.